How to Protect New Grass Seed From Frost

 Trust Our Professional Property Maintenance Services

-Our property maintenance services can protect your lawn from frost.
+As you can see, the first frost does not mean it is time to cease lawn care entirely for the winter.
+It simply is a signal that winter is coming.
+If you maintain your lawn until it stops growing for the winter, your spring lawn will be beautiful and summer-ready almost immediately.
 If you’re wondering how to protect new grass from frost or how to protect your property, contact the experts at Green & Black LLC, or give us a call at 651-356-9193 to learn more.